Maykeye/BakaLLM/README.branch.md

 NoPE/long exposes positionless tokens to the entire sequence.
 Intuition is that after 3 epochs and being able to pass gradients through the entire sequence, the model will learn enough.
-Wikitext103 is "hard" text: PPL on PG19 are much better, so intuition is the model will be forced to learn that positions matters and gradient flow allows it
+Wikitext103 is "hard" text: PPL on PG19 are much better, so intuition is the model will be forced to learn that positions matters and gradient flow allows it.
+After 2 epochs loss = 5.95.
+Too much

+Experiment 8: Long version of Experiment 2; revisited.
+Use q_now, (k_past 🐱 k_now), shift q_now to match k_now
+Previosuly it was DNF.
+This time I'm willing to give 3 epochs

+Epcoh 3 loss: 4.10.
+New record, wrapping it up

 ## Training
 TODO: training schedule